Stability of solitons under rapidly oscillating random perturbations of the initial conditions: Introduction

+but the results on the fast oscillating regime of Section~\ref{section W} can be extended to the case of perturbation of a more general initial condition defined by a bounded, compactly supported function $q(x)$.
+The function $q$ must be real for KdV, but is allowed to take complex values for NLS: the computations presented in Sections~\ref{section W} and \ref{sec NLS} are relative to the case of a real $q$, but can be easily extended to the case of a complex (but with constant phase) function $q$.
+The rapidly oscillating fluctuations of the initial condition can model the high frequency additive noise of the light source generating the pulse in nonlinear fiber optics, for instance.

-but they can be extended to the case of perturbation of a more general initial condition defined by a bounded, compactly supported function $q(x)$.
-Our approach to both examples relies on the results of the Inverse Scattering Transform (IST), a powerful tool to study solutions of completely integrable nonlinear equations, see \cite{APT}.
-In this framework, the problem is transformed into a linear system of differential equations where the initial condition enters as a potential and soliton components correspond to eigenvalues.
-Indeed, any initial condition may generate soliton components, that are solitary waves that propagate over arbitrarily large distances with constant velocity and constant profile, and radiation components, that decay in amplitude as a power law.
-The identification of the soliton components therefore characterizes the long--time behavior of the solution of the PDE.
+Our approach to both examples relies on the inverse scattering transform (IST), a powerful tool used to study solutions of completely integrable nonlinear equations; see \cite{APT}.
+In this framework, the problem is transformed into a linear system of differential equations where the initial condition enters as a potential, and soliton components correspond to eigenvalues.
+Indeed, the solution of a nonlinear dispersive equation modeling the propagation of waves may show two components with a very distinct beha\-vior: the soliton components, composed of solitary waves that propagate over arbitrarily large distances with constant velocity and constant profile, and in addition, the radiation component, whose amplitude decays in time as a~power law.
+The identification of the soliton components therefore characterizes the long-time behavior of the solution of the PDE.
+A short introduction to the IST is presented in Section~\ref{sec:IST-det}, together with a discussion of the deterministic case [$\sigma=0$ in equation (\ref{IC intro})].